 A wooden crate can be used to grow all manner of veg and herbs - here, we've combined kale, salad and dwarf beans.
 Line the crate with a used compost bag or black plastic to prevent the compost falling out of the sides, and add drainage holes.

 A metal bucket makes an attractive (and portable) container for herbs or ornamental plants.
 Be sure to add newspaper or bubble wrap around the insides to prevent the compost from getting too hot.
 Find how to make this heuchera and viola pot display.

-Hessian sacks give an organic, natural look, and naturally provide good drainage (you might want to stand the sack on something to stop it staining your paving).
-They’re ideal for growing herbs, baby veg, strawberries and even potatoes – watch our video guide to growing potatoes in a bag.
+Hessian sacks give an organic, natural look and naturally provide good drainage (you might want to stand the sack on something to stop it staining your paving).
+They're ideal for growing potatoes, baby veg, strawberries and even herbs.